-Once you have finished recording that section, press the stop button (
+Once you have finished recording that section, press the stop button ( ) or the space bar to stop recording.
 Now edit the notes' placement and length.
 Also add/edit the expressions by editing their volume.

 The Beat+Bassline Editor

 If you listen carefully to the percussion or bassline track of a song, you will discover four things: